openshift/training/08-S2I-Introduction.md

 input and will make its best guesses to configure OpenShift to do what we need to build and run the code.
 You looked at that already.

-You can also just run `oc new-app --help` to see other things that `new-app` can help you achieve.
+You can run `oc new-app --help` to see other things that `new-app` can help you achieve.

 The web console also lets you point directly at a source code repository, but requires a little bit more input from a user to get things running.
 Let's go